 Sorry for the long hiatus since the last article.
 Almost two weeks!
 How time flies.
 It was not – as some of you may now suspect – because of writer’s block.
 It was quite the opposite, actually.
 I’ve been churning out so much content for my clients that I didn’t have time to write a post here.
 Could I have?
 Probably, but I didn’t become a digital nomad to spend every waking minute working, after all.
 Like I’ve said before, half the reason I do this is for the better work life balance.

 In truth, I don’t believe in writer’s block.
-I mean, sure, I have the occasional day where I find it harder to write.
-I’ll also occasionally struggle with a story or a concept.
+I mean, sure, I have the occasional day where I find it harder to write, perhaps because of stress or because of emotional factors.
+I’ll also occasionally struggle with a story, a concept or writing experiment.
 Sometimes I might push a particularly daunting story or article back by a few days and write something else instead.

 But there is almost never a day when I don’t write.
-And when I don’t, it is because I decided to take time off.
+And when I don’t, it is because I decided to take time off or because of bad habits.

 Heck, even when I wouldn’t write for a while when I was younger (it took me time to learn to be a productive writer) it wasn’t because of writer’s block.
 It was because I was lazy, or discouraged, or because I’d lost interest in the topic.
 To be honest, it was mainly because I was lazy and because writing was hard (good news, it gets easier).